boyska/lyricseek/doc/source/plans.rst

   * any package can contain entrypoint for our library
   * each plugin is called a Retriever

-* Retrievers run concurrently, results analysis is performed real*time
+* .. todo :: Retrievers run concurrently, results analysis is performed real*time

   * This way we can take "the fastest", or wait for the best
   * An asyncronous API should be provided